Jennifer Aniston Reveals The One Part Of Her Body She Will Never Let Show Her Age

 Jennifer Aniston has been a beacon of American glamour for the past 25 years, and now she’s stretching her boundaries.
 In a series of five newsstand covers (just try to choose a favorite), she channels iconic beauty looks from the ‘60s and ‘70s.
 Read the full interview from our October beauty issue at the link in bio, and stay tuned for more cover shots.
 I Photographed by @michaelthompsonstudio; Styled by @juliavonboehm; Story by @kerrybombe

-While Jennifer has her own defense mechanism against her hair color, one thing she did call for others to do in the interview was a change in attitude and conversation towards the relationship between age and beauty.
+While Jennifer has her own defense mechanism against her hair color, one thing she did call for others to do in the interview was have a change in attitude and conversation towards the relationship between age and beauty.

 “It’s weird that it’s all of a sudden getting telegraphed in a way that’s like, ‘You look amazing for your age.’
 I think we need to establish some etiquette around that dialogue and verbiage,” she explained.